Introduction to KiteRunner

 Installing Generic University

-There is set of instruction contributed to the project that help spin up Generic University and all the dependencies that it needs to function.
+There is a set of instructions contributed to the project that helps spin up Generic University and all the dependencies that it needs to function.
 Kali Linux guide can be found on following URL – https://github.com/InsiderPhD/Generic-University/blob/master/KaliSetup.md

 Enumerating an API with KiteRunner